alessandrovinciabc/html-css-practice/README.md

-This is a collection of projects done as practice with HTML/CSS while following [TOP](https://theodinproject.com)'s 2nd course in their Fullstack Javascript track.
+This is a collection of projects done as practice for designing while following [TOP](https://theodinproject.com)'s HTML/CSS course in their Fullstack Javascript track.

 [Live Preview](https://alessandrovinciabc.github.io/html-css-practice/index.html)